Amiot 120: Transatlantic flights

-Paul Teste was killed in an Amiot 120 on the 13 June 1925 as he was training for a transatlantic flight.
+French Navy aviation pioneer Capitaine de frégate (Frigate Captain) Paul Teste was killed in the crash of an Amiot 120 on 13 June 1925 at Villacoublay airfield in Villacoublay, France, as he was training for a Paris-to-Karachi flight, which in turn was intended as a precursor to a nonstop westbound transatlantic flight from Paris to New York City.

 The first Amiot 123 was bought by the Polish Air Force in order for a first westbound transatlantic flight (in some sources, it is designated Amiot 123.01).
 It was named Marszałek Piłsudski (Marshal Józef Piłsudski).
 The crew were pilot Ludwik Idzikowski and navigator Kazimierz Kubala.
 They commenced their first trial of a transatlantic flight on 3 August 1928, taking off at 4:45 a.m. from Paris Le Bourget airfield.
-However, after flying some 3,200 km away, above the ocean, they noticed that the engine's oil level was lowering, which was caused by a cracked oil tank.
+However, after flying some 3,200 km, they noticed while over the ocean that the engine's oil level was lowering, which was caused by a cracked oil tank.
 They decided to return to Europe, since it was more than a halfway to America, against the wind.
-After 31 hours of flight, when the oil in engine had depleted, Idzikowski decided to land on water, by the German merchant ship Samos, about 70 km away from the Spanish coast.
+After 31 hours of flight, when the oil in engine had depleted, Idzikowski decided to land on water by the German merchant ship Samos, about 70 km from the Spanish coast.
 The sailors rescued the crew and pulled the aircraft out of the water, but it was damaged.

 Idzikowski and Kubala repeated this trial the next year.
 The second Amiot 123 was bought, initially built for the French pilot (according to some sources, it was still the first aircraft).
 It was named Orzeł Biały (the White Eagle, although according to some sources, it was still Marszałek Piłsudski).
 They took off on 13 July 1929, at 3:45 a.m. from Le Bourget.
 After flying 2,140 km, over the ocean, about 5 p.m., the engine started to lose power, becoming noisy.
-They decided to land on Faial Island of the Azores.
+They decided to land on Faial Island in the Azores.
 However, because of more irregular engine work, at 9 p.m.
 (7 p.m. local time), Idzikowski decided to make an emergency landing on a closer rocky island Graciosa.
 During the landing on a field, the aircraft hit a low stone wall and overturned wheels up.
 In the crash, Ludwik Idzikowski was killed, while Kazimierz Kubala was lightly injured.
 During a rescue action, the aircraft burned.